DutchAzureMeetup/SmackYourBatchUp/README.md

 In this exercise, you will modify **credentials.yaml** and **jobs.yaml** so they can be used in a Batch job.
 Rather than create a Dockerfile, you will use one that has been created for you.
 To learn more about Dockerfiles, refer to https://docs.docker.com/engine/getstarted/step_four/.

-1. In the CLoud Shell (Using Bash) create a directory called "dutchazuremeeeutp" en go to this directory:
+1. In the Cloud Shell (using Bash) create a directory called "dutchazuremeeeutp" en go to this directory:
 ```
 mkdir dutchazuremeetup